KingHasob/Microfluidic-Image-Analysis/README.md

 Bacterial Movement Analysis using Image Processing

 Overview
-This project is part of our **DAPP microfluidic chip study** to investigate bacterial movement along fungal highways.
-The Python program developed here is used for **analyzing microscopy images** obtained from the chip.
-The goal is to extract **quantitative data** to better understand bacterial behavior, motility, and interactions within the microfluidic environment.
+- This project is part of our microfluidic chip study to investigate bacterial movement along fungal highways.
+The Python program developed here is used for analysing microscopy images obtained from the chip.
+The goal is to extract quantitative data to better understand bacterial behavior, motility, and interactions within the microfluidic environment.

 Goal
 - Process microscopy images and extract relevant bacterial movement data.